Moulithar/Moulithar/README.md

 My professional interests include front-end development, learning new technologies, and mastering React.
 I'm passionate about creating user-friendly interfaces and collaborating with others to achieve the best results.

-Feel free to explore my projects and repositories, and join me on this exciting journey to master front-end development.
+Feel free to explore my projects and repositories, and join me on this exciting journey to master web development.
 Your insights and collaboration are always welcome!

 <!---
 Moulithar/Moulithar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.